kvs9961/KVS.EDU/readme.md

 # Industry
-    Edutech
+    Ed-tech

 # Project Title
     KVS.EDU
 ## Problem Ststement/Oppertuniety
-    A company wants to build a sample Front End prototype of Edutech website for the online Education industry, that has been growing at an incredible rate, and so have various challenges.
+    A company wants to build a sample Front End prototype of Ed-tech website for the online Education industry, that has been growing at an incredible rate, and so have various challenges.
 To build a whole website they have chosen the Azure Cloud Platform.
 Build a website that has: Home Page,About us , Courses, and Contact us Page on the Website for learners help.